TUDelft-MUDE/book/book/numerical_methods_for_PDEs/diffusion_equation.md

    \end{array} \right )
 $$

-This discretization matrix has the advantage of being **symmetric** ($A = A^T$).
+which is symmetric.
 This means that all the eigenvalues are real.
-Hence, no harmonic motion shows up in the heat equation.
+Hence, no harmonic motion shows up in the heat equation (as expected).

-Using the Gerschgorin's theorem we can estimate the eigenvalues of $A$.
+Using the theory of Gerschgorin we can estimate the eigenvalues of $A$.
 For a symmetric matrix $A$ with entries $a_{ij}$ its eigenvalues are lying in the union of intervals

 $$
   a_{ii} - \underset{j \neq i}{\sum_{j=1}^M}\,|a_{ij}| \leq \lambda \leq a_{ii} + \underset{j \neq i}{\sum_{j=1}^M}\,|a_{ij}|